veillette/physics-book/contents/ch9TheSecondConditionForEquilibrium.md

 Third, the weight of each child is distributed over an area of the seesaw, yet we treated the weights as if each force were exerted at a single point.
-This is not an approximation—the distances $$ r_{1} $$ and $$ r_{2} $$ are the distances to points directly below the **center of gravity**{: class="term"
-#import-auto-id2628264} of each child.
-As we shall see in the next section, the
-mass and weight of a system can act as if they are located at a single point.
+This is not an approximation—the distances $$ r_{1} $$ and $$ r_{2} $$ are the distances to points directly below the **center of gravity** of each child.
+As we shall see in the next section, the mass and weight of a system can act as if they are located at a single point.

 Finally, note that the concept of torque has an importance beyond static